 - Medium-hang is used for suits, long skirts, pants hung from the waistband or cuff, blazers, and other medium-length clothing.

-- Low-hang is another configuration that holds the same length garments as double hang with the option of more shelves rather than an upper rod.
+- Half and Half is another configuration that holds the same length garments as double hang with the option of more shelves rather than an upper rod.
 This is often preferred in children’s closets.

 - Triple-hang is used mainly in baby closets.
 The short length of the clothing allows the stacking of three rods to maximize space.